swcarpentry/website/_posts/2016/07/2016-07-26-more-on-instructor-training.md

     and all of the other factors in
     [the application form](https://amy.software-carpentry.org/workshops/request_training/).

+**When will selections be made?**
+:   We will start notifying people in a few weeks
+    (i.e., the second half of August).

 **Will you offer more open-enrollment classes in future?**
 :   Yes.